Here’s what you should know about the drawings:

 What are the prizes?

-The Ohio Vax-a-Million campaign will award five $1 million prizes and five full college scholarships to Ohioans 12 and older who have received at least one dose of the coronavirus vaccine.
+The Ohio Vax-a-Million campaign will award five $1 million prizes and five full college scholarships to Ohioans 12 and older who have received at least one dose of the coronavirus vaccine over five weeks.

-Ohioans 18 and older are eligible for a $1 million prize and residents 12 to 17 are eligible for a scholarship.
+Ohioans 18 and older are eligible for the $1 million prize and residents 12 to 17 are eligible for the scholarship.

 Scholarships will cover room and board, tuition and books for four years at any Ohio state college, university or technical or trade school.
 The winners of the scholarships will choose which school they attend.
 However, winning the scholarship does not guarantee admission to any school.

 The state will work with any winners who wish to attend a private Ohio university, Gov. Mike DeWine said previously.

 Winners of the million dollar prize will be responsible for paying any related taxes.

 When is the drawing?